 In the figure below, we have selected the DEPARTMENTS table.
 You can then see the data present in the table.

-You can apply various operations on a table like sorting, filtering data, applying various constraints and many more.
-You can apply to sort by clicking the arrow icon next to the name of the column you want to sort.
+You can apply various operations on a table like sorting, filtering data, applying various constraints, and many more.
+For example, you can apply to sort by clicking the arrow icon next to the name of the column you want to sort.

 Creating Objects in Oracle SQL Developer

 You can create dialogs for each supported object type.
-Oracle SQL Developer also supports Temporary tables, External tables, list, Partitioned tables, Index Organised tables and many more object types.
+Oracle SQL Developer also supports Temporary tables, External tables, lists, Partitioned tables, Index Organised tables, and many more object types.

 1. Right-click on.